-The issues: Neglect of young people's sexual and reproductive health and rights & sexual and gender based violence against children and young people
+The issues: Sexual and gender-based violence & neglect of young people's sexual and reproductive health and rights

 In Colombia in 2011, 19,433 children and young people were reported as victims of sexual violence.
 Because of the hidden nature of this crime, where the abuser is often a close family member of the child, the majority of cases are never reported.
 It has however been estimated that around 200,000 children are sexually abused in Colombia each year.

 Sexual violence is a violation of a child's basic rights.
 It damages their health, welfare and development, and it increases the likelihood that they will experience further abuse.
 It can also result in child pregnancy.
 Between 2010 and 2012, 17,578 child pregnancies were registered in the city of Cali alone.
 The majority of these pregnancies occurred in children from the lowest income groups, living in the most marginalised barrios of the city.

 These children and young people do not have access to adequate information about their sexual and reproductive health and rights, which limits the possibility of them making informed decisions about these rights.
 Children in the area have told Si Mujer that in their communities and schools there are high levels of sexual violence and child pregnancy and that they don't know where to go when these things happen.

 These same children were not even aware that intercourse with a child under 14 years old (the age of consent in Colombia) is considered rape, or that under-age girls who fall pregnant as a result of rape have the right to seek a safe and legal abortion in Colombia.

 Children Change Colombia's partner Fundación Si Mujer currently offers the longest running service in Cali for victims of sexual abuse.
 They have over 30 years of experience working in this area both independently and with the Colombian government and international organisations.